kelke/softex/README.md

 # softex
-Repository to gain software experience and solve technical problems
+Repo to gain software experience and solve technical problems